Transmit the video status data

 tv

-Controls how interactive player elements are displayed on devices with Smart TV.
+Controls how interactive player elements display on devices with Smart TV.

 • 1: Interactive elements are automatically hidden when a video plays.